eggshell/rotisserie-talk/Kubernetes Deployment/01_slide.md

 # How We Run this in "Production"

-* Runs on the IBM Container Service, but can easily be shipped to GKE or your managed Kubernetes cluster platform of choice.
+* Runs on the IBM Kubernetes Service, but can easily be shipped to GKE or your managed Kubernetes cluster platform of choice.
 * New images are built and assigned a UUID based on the hash of the latest git commit to the repo (just a docker tag).
 * Secrets for accessing the twitch API are stored in a configMap to keep configuration artifacts decoupled from image builds.
-* TLS with letsencrypt handled by kube-lego to get us https.
+* TLS with letsencrypt handled by cert-manager to get us https.
 * nginx does reverse-proxying.
 * Ingress controller handles external access and provides load-balancing.